nearprotocol/stakewars/troubleshooting.md

 4. My node seems stuck at 98% of the sync, without progressing
 5. My node is stuck at zero peers

-### Near-shell and RPC issues
+### Near-cli and RPC issues
-1. I get a `Server error: Timeout` when I use near-shell
+1. I get a `Server error: Timeout` when I use near-cli
-2. I get a `type: 'UntypedError'` if I try to use near-shell
+2. I get a `type: 'UntypedError'` if I try to use near-cli
-3. I get a `KeyNotFound` error if I try to use near-shell
+3. I get a `KeyNotFound` error if I try to use near-cli
 4. I get a timeout error from the RPC after I send a command
 5. I had a wallet created on [nearprotocol.com](http://nearprotocol.com), and now I can't access it anymore
-6. I try to login with near-shell, but I receive the `ERR_CONNECTION_REFUSED` error on the website
+6. I try to login with near-cli, but I receive the `ERR_CONNECTION_REFUSED` error on the website

 ### Staking-related issues
 1. I used `near send` instead of `near call` to my staking pool